isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "Why is that?
 Always, only Okinawa, even now..."

-Mr. Ishigaki, who took care of me in Kagoshima, had recommended that I meet Mr. Chiba Osamu after I entered high school.
+Mr. Ishigaki, who took care of me in Kagoshima, had told me to visit Mr. Chiba Osamu after I entered high school.

 "He has much to learn as a human being.
 Your sensitivity is too acute, so you can learn the serenity of life from him.
 In 1937, at the age of 27, he developed the disease in Okinawa, resigned from his teaching position, and is now under medical care at Nagashima Aiseien.
 I think he will be a good mentor, both as a Christian and as a man of letters."